 Silver Lining Wheelhouse

-Politicians, writers, artists, musicians and poets gathered in Carradale on 2013 to celebrate the 75th anniversary of Naomi and Dick Mitchison's arrival in the village in May 1938 - an event that changed the lives of local residents forever.
+Politicians, writers, artists, musicians and poets gathered in Carradale in 2013 to celebrate the 75th anniversary of Naomi and Dick Mitchison's arrival in the village in May 1938 - an event that changed the lives of local residents forever.
 The three-day inaugural Noufest featured a wide range of local and national talent, all of whom celebrated the life and work of one of Scotland's greatest icons, Naomi Mitchison.

 Stunning video by Malcolm Trott, of Carradale and the ancient site of a fort on the point of land to the south of the village.
 Views of Carradale Bay and across Kilbrannan Sound to the Isle of Arran

 Carradale old pier in the 1950s.
-Opened in 1870, it was the first iron pier to be built in Scotland'.
+Opened in 1870, it was the first iron pier to be built in Scotland.
 Photo by Duncan Ritchie ©

 Carradale’s present harbour was opened in 1959.
 This photograph was taken in October 1968, when it was being extended.
 Photo by Duncan Ritchie ©